-Mr. Hansell believed in his heart that there was a tremendous need in the region for a nonprofit to help the many people that were suffering.
+Mr. Hansell believed in his heart that there was a tremendous need in the region for a nonprofit addiction treatment center to help the many people who were suffering.
 The often whimsical Hansell kept the Livengrin name.

 Throughout the 1970s, Livengrin Foundation built its reputation as a trailblazer, launching numerous innovative programs such as its Family Education Program and extensive Aftercare and Outpatient Services.

-The organization also collaborated with the business and labor communities, identifying those among their workforce who were challenged by addiction, and and offering them opportunities for treatment and recovery.
+The organization also collaborated with the business and labor communities, identifying those among their workforce who were challenged by addiction, and offering them opportunities for treatment and addiction recovery.

 Standish Forde Hansell died in February 1983, having seen his beloved organization become a successful, nationally recognized provider of treatment services to male and female alcoholics and their families.